Krypto-Hashers-Community/KHC-Site-Crawler/README.md

 ### Starting a Scan

 1. **Access the Web Interface**:
+   - Run the application with `./start.sh`
-   - Open your browser and navigate to `http://localhost:5000`
+   - Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5000` or similar)
    - You'll be greeted with the KHC Site Crawler welcome screen

 2. **Enter URL**: